CharaChorder/docs/docs/CharaChorder Two.rst

 At this point, your device will automatically reboot.
 Congratulations!
 You have successfully updated your device.
-You can check your device’s firmware version by following the steps :ref:`here<charachorder-two-checking-your-devices-firmware>`.
+You can check your device’s firmware version by following the steps :ref:`here<CharaChorder Two:Checking The Firmware>`.

 Understanding the Settings
 --------------------------